Best blues guitars 2025: My pick of the best guitars for playing blues

 Reasons to avoid

-The list of players who have used an ES-335 to devastating effect is as long as your arm, and it's easy to see why.
-The rich, complex, bell-like tone has a sound that just inspires you to play away the blues.
+Overview: The list of players who have wielded an ES-335 to devastating effect is as long as your arm, and it’s easy to see why.
+Its rich, complex, bell-like tone has a way of pulling you in and inspiring you to play away the blues.

 Our expert review: